• Skip to primary navigation

 If you have never tried making yeast bread before, don’t worry.

-There was a time I was absolutely apprehensive about using yeast.
+There was a time when I was absolutely apprehensive about using yeast.
 I had this preconceived idea that only professional bakers had the magical ability to decipher when the first rising was complete.

 I will walk you through every step of the process so that you can make three delicious loaves of your own!